Hoop-Dee-Doo Musical Revue

 There are three shows nightly, seven days a week.
 Show times are 4 pm, 6:15 pm and 8:30 pm.

 Since this meal and a show have a set price, you’ll be charged up front once you make the reservation.
 The price you pay includes tax and gratuity.
-I was attending with my preschooler and just-turned-one year old baby.
+On my first visit I was attending with my preschooler and just-turned-one year old baby.
 Any child 2 and under do not require a ticket but I did put her on the reservation so they could make room at the table for the highchair.
 The second time we went to the Hoop-Dee-Doo, it was with all four of my kids and my mother-in-law.

 There are three category levels.
 I wanted to be close to the stage, so I chose Category 1 on the main floor for both visits.
 Once we were in the center of the room and the next time we were closer to the stage but off to the side.
 Honestly, both locations were great and we could see all the action.
 I have read online that some of the chairs and tables upstairs face the wall.
 Guests need to turn around each time they want to see the stage.

 Getting to the Hoop Dee Doo